gkydev/EasyA-Polkadot-Hackathon/README.md

 *   The core logic resides in the `PetGameContract.sol` file.
 *   Deployed Address: `0x62719afbd53e1ebba97ac8efb3affdc9279a4f60` (on the specified network)
-*   The contract handles minting, staking, reward calculation, and ownership based on the ERC721 standard.
+*   The contract handles minting, staking, reward calculation, and ownership.

 ## Basic Gameplay Loop